 Another important Tirthankara is Neminatha, the twenty-second Tirthankara.
 It is believed in Jainism that Neminatha was the cousin of Hindu God Krishna and has the same dark complexion as Krishna.
 Painting depicting his life stories generally identify him as dark colored.

-Parshvanatha, the twenty-third Thirthankara is said to have lived two centuries before Mahavira.
+Parshvanatha, the twenty-third Thirthankara is said to have lived two centuries before Mahavir.
 He is believed to have been born in the city of Benares around 817 BCE.
 Parshvanath is considered to be a historic figure and the one who originally professed the Jain religion.
-Both Jain and Buddhist scriptures support the idea that Vardhaman Mahavira was a reviver and reformer of an already existing religion.
+Both Jain and Buddhist scriptures support the idea that Vardhaman Mahavir was a reviver and reformer of an already existing religion.

 The four Tirthankaras, Adinath, Neminath, Parshvanath and Vardhaman Mahavir attract the most devotees and have big temples dedicated to them all over the country.
 The spectacular temple of Ranakpur in Rajasthan is dedicated to Adinath.
 The Saavira Kambada Temple in Karnataka noted for its 1000 pillars is one of the few temples dedicated to Chandraprabha, the eighth Tirthankara.
 The historic Lal Mandir dedicated to Parshvanath, the 23rd Tirthankara is right opposite the Red Fort in Delhi and was originally built in the 17th century CE.

 If you go to Palitana, you will get a chance to see all the Tirthankaras in a complex that is estimated to have as many as 823 temples, of varying size, strewn across the hill.
 Each of these temples has rich carvings on the marble.
 The highest temple here is the Adishwara temple that can be reached after a steep climb - over 3,750 stone steps.